A bridge between worlds

 And in this mosaic, I hope he adds his own hues: American and Nigerian.
 I wish for him to break free from the confines of societal boxes that seek to restrain him, to embrace the fullness of his being without limitations.

-I pray that life grants him the opportunities to be, somewhat like me, a true citizen of the world, vibrant and rich with tolerance, colors and flavors.
+I pray that life grants him the opportunities to be, somewhat like his ancestors, a true citizen of the world, vibrant and rich with tolerance, colors and flavors.

 For me, Paris has been a sanctuary, a refuge for my parents.
-In 1980, my father fled Senegal as a political refugee, seeking asylum from a tumultuous past filled with false accusations aimed at tarnishing his character to takeover his wealth.
+In 1980, my father fled Senegal as a political refugee, seeking asylum from a tumultuous past filled with false accusations, a "set up" aimed at tarnishing his character to takeover his wealth.
 The French government welcomed him with open arms, offering a new beginning.
-He transitioned from a distinguished lawyer, notary, and high UN representative to wandering the streets of Paris as an invisible man.
+He transitioned from a distinguished lawyer, notary, diplomat and high UN representative to wandering the streets of Paris as an invisible man.
 Yet it was here, in this city of lights, that the true journey of love and resilience began to unfold.

 Family Tree

-My grand father René Senghor, my grand mother Hélène, my father Hyacinthe, my aunts Marie-Thérèse and Adèle.
+My grand father René Senghor, my grand mother Hélène, my father Hyacinthe and some of his siblings.

 My grand father's little brother, my grand uncle, the one I call "the patriarch", the " Bonus" grand father Leopold Sédar Senghor